sgnoohc/TasUtil/README.md

 ## What can it do?

+  - Looper
+  - AutoHist
+  - Math

+## What can it do?

 Learning by examples is often the fastest way to learn something.
 So I will first list the example usage case and explain the features and setup later.